-5 GENERAL REQUIREMENTS
+5. GENERAL REQUIREMENTS

+G 5.2.3 (In note 2)

-G 5.2.3 The key interests may include the additional parties mentioned in clause 4.
+The key interests may include the additional parties mentioned in clause G.4.1.2.

-6 STRUCTURAL REQUIREMENTS
+6. STRUCTURAL REQUIREMENTS

-7 RESOURCE REQUIREMENTS
+7. RESOURCE REQUIREMENTS

-G 7.1.2 (in the note)
+G 7.1.2 (In the note)

-For Occupational Health and Safety management systems, the term "technical area" is related to categories of activities and services related to the risks affecting health, safety, occupational hygiene, ergonomics, physiological and psychological aspects.
+For Occupational Health and Safety management systems, the term "technical area" is related to commonalities of processes or services and their associated hazards which can expose workers to OH&S risks.

-8 INFORMATION REQUIREMENTS
+8. INFORMATION REQUIREMENTS

-G 8.5.3 The legally enforceable arrangements shall also require that the certified client informs the certification body, without delay, of the occurrence of a serious incident or breach of regulation necessitating the involvement of the appropriate regulatory authority.
+G 8.5.3 The legally enforceable arrangements shall also require that the certified client informs the Certification Body, without delay, of the occurrence of a serious incident or breach of regulation necessitating the involvement of the competent regulatory authority.

-9 PROCESS REQUIREMENTS
+9. PROCESS REQUIREMENTS

-9.1 Pre-certification activities
+9.1 Pre-certification Activities

-G 9.1.1 The information provided to the certification body by the authorized representative of the applicant organisation on significant aspects of its process and operations shall also include the identification of the significant risks to occupational health and safety, hazardous materials used in the processes, and any legal obligations relevant to applicable OH&S legislation The application shall contain details of employees working on, as well as working away from the organisation's premises.
+G 9.1.1 The information provided to the Certification Body by the authorized representative of the applicant organisation on its processes and activities shall also include the identification of the key hazards and OH&S risks associated with processes, the main hazardous materials used in the processes, and any relevant legal obligations coming from the applicable OH&S legislation.

+The application shall contain details of personnel working on, as well as working away from the organisation's premises.

-G 9.1.4 The audit time of OH&SMS audits shall be determined in accordance with IAF MD5 and Appendix B of this document.
+G 9.1.4 The audit time of OH&SMS audits shall be determined in accordance with Appendix B of this document.

-If the client to be certified provides personnel to other organizations, the CAB shall verify that the client OH&SMS covers this situation.
-In determining the time to be spent for audit, the CAB shall consider to audit periodically the organization site where these employees work.
-Whether all sites must be audited will depend on various factors such as OH&S risks associated to the activities therein performed, contract agreements, being certified by another organization, internal audit system, statistics on accidents and near misses.
-Justification for such decision shall be recorded.
+If the client provides services at another organisation's premises, the CAB shall verify that the client's OH&SMS covers these offsite activities (notwithstanding the OH&SMS obligations of the other organization).
+In determining the time to be spent for audit, the CAB shall consider to audit periodically any organization site where these employees work.
+Whether all sites shall be audited will depend on various factors such as OH&S risks associated with the activities therein performed, contract agreements, being certified by another accredited CAB, internal audit system, statistics on accidents and near misses.
+The justification for such decision shall be recorded.

-G 9.1.5 In the case of OH&SMS operated over multiple sites it is necessary to establish if sampling is permitted or not, based on the evaluation of the level of OH&S risks associated to the nature of activities and processes carried out in each site included in the scope of certification.
-The rationale of such decision, the calculation of the audit time and the frequency of visiting each site shall be consistent with the requirements of clause B.10 in Appendix B. However, reductions may be permissible where certain management system processes are not relevant to the site and are the primary responsibility of the controlling site.
-The rationale for the sampling plan shall be documented for each client.
+G 9.1.5 In the case of OH&SMS operated over multiple sites it is necessary to establish if sampling is permitted or not based on the evaluation of the level of OH&S risks associated to the nature of activities and processes carried out in each site included in the scope of certification.
+The rationale of such decisions, the calculation of the audit time and the frequency of visiting each site shall be consistent with the requirements of clause B.10 in Appendix B, and shall be documented for each client.

-Where there are multiple sites not covering the same activities and processes, and in case of multi-site organizations at high complexity category OH&S risks sampling is not appropriate.
+Where there are multiple sites not covering the same activities, processes and OH&S risks, sampling is not appropriate.

-Although a site performs similar processes or manufactures similar products to other sites, the certification body shall take account of the differences between the operations of each site (technology, equipment, quantities of hazardous materials used and stored, working environment, premises etc.).
+Although a site performs similar processes or manufactures similar products to other sites, the CAB shall take account of the differences between the operations of each site (technology, equipment, quantities of hazardous materials used and stored, working environment, premises etc.).

-When sampling is permitted the CB shall ensure that the sample of sites to be audited is representative of all the levels and types of processes, activities and Occupational Health and Safety risks that exist in the organization to be audited.
+When sampling is permitted the CB shall ensure that the sample of sites to be audited is representative of processes, activities and OH&S risks that exist in the organization to be audited.